deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 lawyer about fighting for the right to have contact with my own offspring when I was abducted."

 He looked me in the eye.
-"You have to understand...I come from one of the MORE civilized parts of my planet."
+"You have to understand...I come from one of the *more* civilized parts of my planet."

 Vedreg and I sat in silence for several minutes, absorbing this news.
 Jenkins,